Percy Edgar Everett

-Percy Edgar Everett, (born 26 June 1888, died 6 May 1967), was appointed chief architect of the Victorian Public Works Department in 1934 and is best known for the striking Modernist / Art Deco schools, hospitals, court houses, office buildings and technical colleges the department produced over the next 20 years.
+Percy Edgar Everett (26 June 1888 - 6 May 1967) was an Australian architect.
+He was appointed chief architect of the Victorian Public Works Department in 1934 and is best known for the striking Modernist / Art Deco technical colleges, schools, hospitals, court houses, and office buildings the department produced over the next 20 years.

 His most well known design is the Police Headquarters at Russell Street (1940–1943), giving Melbourne "its first Gotham City silhouette".
 Percy Edgar Everett's signature style reflected and often combined a range of sources including American Art Deco, Streamline Moderne, and European early Modernism, such as Brick Expressionism, the German Bauhaus and even Russian Constructivism, drawn from magazines and his two trips abroad.
-He was also adept at designing in historicist, domestic and rustic styles when aproropriate.
+He was also adept at designing in other modes, such as Tudor, Georgian and Rustic styles, when appropriate.

 Early life

 Everett was born in Geelong, Victoria, Australia.
 His father, Joseph Everett was a blacksmith from England.
-Joseph established a coach-building business, as well as building business later on, for which Percy assisted with detailed aspect of the buildings.
+Joseph established a coach-building business, and later a building business, for which Percy assisted with detailed aspect of the buildings.

 He received his early education in Ashby Public School.
 The two subjects that drew most of his attention during his time at Ashby were drawing and piano lessons.
 It was there he first tried his hand at sketching.
 Among his early subjects were ships, figureheads, and sailors, suggesting the kind of environment he was born into.